 Serverless architectures have gained popularity in mobile app development, eliminating the need for backend server management.
 It is considered the future of application architecture, offering benefits like reduced operational overhead, streamlined DevOps, and enhanced scalability.
 Serverless functions, also known as Functions as a Service (FaaS), execute applications based on cloud events without storing data.
 Organizations only pay for actual resource consumption, not pre-purchased services, resulting in cost savings and increased efficiency.
 However, challenges exist, including the need for a new approach to development and tools based on a DevOps culture, potential latency and performance issues, and concerns about monitoring, debugging, and security.
 Despite these challenges, many companies are cautiously adopting serverless in conjunction with traditional code deployment to experiment and find use cases.

 The value of a tech stack lies in its efficient data management across various domains.
-In 2023, AI has become a more crucial element in tech stacks, automating tasks, enhancing decision-making, and creating new products.
+In 2024, AI will become a more crucial element in tech stacks, automating tasks, enhancing decision-making, and creating new products.
 The typical AI tech stack consists of data collection, storage, processing with machine learning algorithms, and output presentation.
 Additional components may include MLOps, AI infrastructure, and AI tools.
 AI services is being applied in various areas, such as customer service automation, fraud detection, product recommendations, and personalized user experiences.
 As AI evolves, we can anticipate more innovative applications in tech stacks.